openplans/openblock-old/docs/install/demo_setup.rst

 (If you've installed OpenBlock sources from git, this file will be at ``$VIRTUAL_ENV/src/openblock/obdemo/obdemo/settings.py.in``.
-If you've installed a stable package, it will be at ``$VIRTUAL_ENV/lib/python2.*/site-packages/obdemo/settings.py.in``.)
+If you've installed a stable release from pypi, it will be at ``$VIRTUAL_ENV/lib/python2.*/site-packages/obdemo/settings.py.in``.)

 .. code-block:: bash

+    $ cd path/to/obdemo
-    $ cp path/to/settings.py.in settings.py
+    $ cp settings.py.in settings.py
     $ favorite_editor settings.py

 At minimum, you should change the values of: